AyushDiyundi/The-Maze/README.md

 ## Running the Game
 To run Maze Runner:
+YOU CAN DOWNLOAD THE .exe file from the exe folder.
 1. Ensure you have Java and the LibGDX framework set up on your development environment.
 2. Clone the repository to your local machine.
 3. Open the project in an IDE like IntelliJ IDEA or Eclipse.